Vastrapur Lake: History

 At times, the water from Narmada River is allowed to flow into this lake.
 The lake is surrounded by pretty gardens with much stonework.

-In 2013, Vastrapur lake was renamed to 'Bhakt Kavi Narsinh Mehta Sarovar' in memory of Narsinh Mehta and a statue of Narsinh Mehta was installed in the garden of lake.
+In 2013, Vastrapur lake was renamed to 'Bhakt Kavi Narsinh Mehta Sarovar' in memory of Narsinh Mehta whose statue was installed in the garden of the lake.

 In 2016, the lake almost dried up.
 People removed dead fish, and moved surviving fish elsewhere.

-In September 2019, Amdavad Municipal Corporation is planning fill the lake with Narmada River water.
+In September 2019, AMC planned to fill the lake with Narmada River water.

+Features

+Many people visit this lake.
+It currently boasts an open-air theater and children's park.
+There is a 600 m pathway around the lake which serves many walkers and joggers in the early mornings and in the evenings.
+Fitness equipment is also available.